AndyLu8763/dual-batch-size-learning/README.md

 - world: numbers of machines on parameter server
 - rank: 1~(w-1) if worker, 0 if server
 - hyperparameters in code:
+    - a, b: device information, get from linear regression
     - num_GPU, num_small
     - base_BS, base_LR
     - extra_time_ratio